Check-in, get the location details and join this session at the IGF Schedule.

 Format

-The set-up can enable all participants to hear the views of speakers representing groups most often affected by discrimination and bias, as well as women affected by AI technologies such as biased algorithms that reinforce gender inequalities or deepfakes, and raise questions.
+The set-up can enable all participants to hear the views of speakers working with groups most often affected by discrimination and bias, as well as women affected by AI technologies such as biased algorithms that reinforce gender inequalities or deepfakes, and raise questions.
 A few interactive questions (e.g. with the use of Mentimeter) will seek to motivate and trigger participants to reflect on the risks of AI-discrimination and how to redress it from perspective of groups affected.

 Duration (minutes)